 Certain scents can be transporting and, some believe, therapeutic.
 Essential oils—aromatic compounds extracted from plant material—are used in aromatherapy to treat the mind and body, and have seen a rise in popularity in recent years.

-Tiffany Sofska, an aromatherapy instructor at Lourdes Institute of Wholistic Studies in Camden, says it’s best to use essential oils through inhalation or topical application—not ingestion.
-Sofska advises adding 3-5 drops of essential oils to 100 milliliters of water in a diffuser, or 2 drops per teaspoon in a carrier oil such as grapeseed or almond oil.
+Tiffany Soska, an aromatherapy instructor at Lourdes Institute of Wholistic Studies in Camden, says it’s best to use essential oils through inhalation or topical application—not ingestion.
+Soska advises adding 3-5 drops of essential oils to 100 milliliters of water in a diffuser, or 2 drops per teaspoon in a carrier oil such as grapeseed or almond oil.

 Here’s a guide to some of the most popular essential oils: